 There is no cost to register for this service for households in Pembrokeshire.

-No. You should continue to put feminine hygiene products (e.g. sanitary towels, liners and tampons) in your non-recyclables residual waste bag.
+No. You should continue to put feminine hygiene products (e.g. sanitary towels, liners and tampons) in your non-recyclables residual waste (grey) bag.

 No. The AHP bag is for AHP waste only, so it can be recycled using a process specifically for AHP waste.
 You should continue to put non-AHP waste that cannot be recycled in the residual waste bag.
 Registered customers who use the service for disposal of anything other than for its intended purposes will have the service removed.

-From early July 2019, you will be able to register for the AHP collection on My Account.
+You can register for the AHP collection on My Account.

 The easiest way to register is online, but if you do not have access to the internet you can call 01437 764551 to register